Bone Health

 - postural alignment training (find resources online or work with a speciaist)

-- flexibility & mobility training (targeted stretching and yoga are great)
+- flexibility & mobility training (targeted stretching, myofascial release, and yoga are great)

 - good office ergonomics (set up your computer & workspace for optimal alignment and movement mechanics)

-- mindful breathing and meditation (start with 2 minutes of sitting meditation or try a 5 minute walk while breathing only through your nostrils)
+- mindful breathing and meditation (start with 2 minutes of sitting meditation or try a gentle 5-minute walk while breathing only through your nostrils)